aptech/docs/docs/CR-getmatrix.rst

 ::

-    //Create the sequence 1, 2, 3...20
+    // Create the sequence 1, 2, 3...20
     a = seqa(1, 1, 20);

-    //Reshape the column vector 'a' into a 3x3x2 dimensional
+    // Reshape the column vector 'a' into a 3x3x2 dimensional
-    //array
+    // array
     a = areshape(a, 3|3|2);

-    //Extract the second 3x2 array
+    // Extract the second 3x2 array
     mat = getmatrix(a, 2);

 After code above *a* is equal to: